Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: THE PROPOSED METHOD

 \subsection{Discussions}

-Compared to HS \cite{Guan_2020}, R-QIM is more suitable for RDH-based static DNN watermarking in terms of usability, capacity and imperceptibility.
-To confirm this conclusion, respectively in this subsection, we analyze the HS-based scheme in \cite{Guan_2020} and the theoretical advantages of R-QIM seriously.
-We consider that all the host sequence constructed from the whole weights of DNN model is a piece of real number bit flow of normal distribution.
+In this section, we compare the R-QIM algorithm with the HS algorithm proposed in \cite{Guan_2020} and discuss their respective advantages in terms of usability, capacity, and imperceptibility.

-In terms of usability, HS mismatches the host of uniform distribution for two reasons: \begin{itemize} \item[\textbf{i)}] There are some obvious statistical characteristics of the watermarked sequence produced from the uniform host, which is defenseless against the passive attack. \item[\textbf{ii)}] The low capacity of HS becomes worse and unbearable in uniformly distributed host. \end{itemize} Therefore, HS seems not feasible as the data preprocessing operation makes the host sequence uniform rather than being normal distributed.
-For the data preprocessing operation, different random $10000$ length data of normal distribution are tested $1000$ times on skewness, kurtosis and Kolmogorov–Smirnov (K-S) test, and one of them is tested by Quantile-Quantile (Q-Q) plot.
-The results are depicted in Fig. \ref{fig_ta_qq_plot} where the preprocessed data become flatter, and disobey normal distribution in K-S test.
-In Fig. \ref{fig_ta_qq_plot}(d), (e) and (f), the observations imply that the preprocessed data is consistent distribution with the uniform random integer flow of the same range.
-Thus, HS \cite{Guan_2020} lacks practical usability, while the R-QIM is feasible for data admitting any distribution.
+First, let's consider usability.
+The HS algorithm is not suitable for RDH-based static DNN watermarking due to two main reasons.
+Firstly, it mismatches the host of uniform distribution, which makes the watermarked sequence exhibit obvious statistical characteristics.
+This vulnerability makes the algorithm defenseless against passive attacks.
+Secondly, the low capacity of the HS algorithm becomes even worse when applied to uniformly distributed hosts.
+Therefore, HS is not feasible for static DNN watermarking, as the data preprocessing operation makes the host sequence uniform rather than normally distributed.
+We conducted experiments to verify this by preprocessing different randomly generated data of normal distribution, testing them multiple times for skewness, kurtosis, and Kolmogorov-Smirnov (K-S) tests, and plotting the Quantile-Quantile (Q-Q) plot for one of the test results.
+The results (Fig. \ref{fig_ta_qq_plot}) clearly show that the preprocessed data becomes flatter and deviates from a normal distribution according to the K-S test.
+Figures \ref{fig_ta_qq_plot}(d), (e), and (f) demonstrate that the preprocessed data follows a uniform distribution.
+Thus, HS \cite{Guan_2020} lacks practical usability, while R-QIM is feasible for data admitting any distribution.

-Regarding the theoretical advantages of R-QIM, we analyze the capacity and imperceptibility for R-QIM and the HS.
-To evaluate the embedding capacity, we consider a host sequence of length $L$ to analyze the maximum available watermark length $C_{\rm{max}}$ by implementing R-QIM and HS.
-To evaluate the imperceptibility, since the effectiveness of the host network is difficult to measure in theory, we assume it is proportional to lower embedding distortion, and this assumption is verified in the experiments.
-To evaluate the embedding distortion, the popular signal to watermark ratio (SWR) is defined as
+Next, let's analyze the theoretical advantages of R-QIM in terms of capacity and imperceptibility compared to HS.
+To evaluate the embedding capacity, we consider a host sequence of length $L$ and analyze the maximum available watermark length $C_{\rm{max}}$ for both R-QIM and HS.
+In the HS algorithm, the watermark is only embedded into the bin where $s=\Omega_{\mathrm{max}}$, and the other bins do not contain any information about the watermarks.
+Recall that Regions i, ii and iii are shown in Fig. \ref{fig_HS_shift}(c).
+The maximum length of the available watermark in HS can be calculated as:

+On the other hand, in R-QIM, the entire host sequence can be used to embed the watermark, resulting in $C_{\rm{max},R-QIM}=L$.
+It is evident that for host sequences of the same length, R-QIM has a higher embedding capacity.